Beyond the Challenge: Moving from Learning to Action

 How do we move from learning to action?
 Join YWCA Northeast Kansas and our Challenge partners at the Topeka & Shawnee County Public Library and the Kansas Reflector as we reflect on the issues, engage in meaningful conversations, and “challenge” each other to take action right here in our community.

-Come to the Community Wrap Up on April 30!
+Come to the Community Wrap Up on (new and rescheduled date) Tuesday, May 21!

-This forum is a chance for us to engage in meaningful, challenging dialogue and hear from local leaders working to address racial justice in the Topeka region.
-Mark your calendars and come to the Topeka & Shawnee County Public Library on Tuesday, April 30, at 7:00 p.m.
+NOTE: This forum is a chance for us to engage in meaningful, challenging dialogue and hear from local leaders working to address racial justice in the Topeka region.
+Mark your calendars and come to St. David’s Episcopal Church (3916 SW 17th St, Topeka).
+Doors open at 6:30 pm and the forum begins at 7:00 pm.

 The program will be facilitated by Rachel Mipro, a reporter from the Kansas Reflector.